skjolber/xml-log-filter/README.md

 The project is intended as a complimentary tool for use alongside XML frameworks, such as SOAP- or XML-based REST stacks.
 Its primary use-case is processing to-be logged XML.
 The project relies on the fact that such frameworks have very good error handling, like schema validation, to apply a simplified view of the XML syntax, basically handling only the happy-case of a well-formed document.
 The frameworks themselves detect invalid documents and handle them as raw content.

 # See also
+See

-See the [xml-formatter] for additional indenting/formatting of inner XML.
+ * [xml-formatter] for additional indenting/formatting of inner XML.
+ * [json-log-filter] for filtering of JSON.

 # History
 - [1.0.3]: Maintenance release